Is Vanicream Moisturizing Cream Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 Purified water is water that has been specially treated to remove impurities, contaminants, and dissolved solids, ensuring it is clean and safe for various uses.
-Safe and essential base ingredient in skincare products during pregnancy.
+Purified water is a treated formula base considered safe during pregnancy.

 simethicone